-It’s Decision Time For J.D.
-Martinez As Red Sox Await DH’s Contract Decision
+NESN

-A massive offseason for the Boston Red Sox is officially underway, and one of the biggest storylines now rests on the shoulder of slugger J.D.
+A massive offseason for the Boston Red Sox officially is underway, and one of the biggest storylines now rests on the shoulders of slugger J.D.
 Martinez.

-With the Washington Nationals putting the final touches on a World Series win Wednesday night in Houston, the clock now is on for Martinez.
-The Red Sox designated hitter has five days from the end of the Fall Classic to decide and inform the Red Sox whether he intends to opt out of his current contract.
+The clock started for Martinez when the Washington Nationals putting the final touches on a World Series win last Wednesday night in Houston.
+Now, the 32-year-old has until midnight ET on Monday night to decide and inform the Red Sox whether he intends to opt out of his current contract.

-The Red Sox signed Martinez to a “five-year” contract prior to the 2018 season, but Martinez and his agent, Scott Boras, made sure to give the 32-year-old plenty of leverage.
-That came in the form of a pair of opt-outs, the first being this one following the 2019 season and another after the 2020 season.
+The Red Sox signed Martinez to a “five-year” contract prior to the 2018 season, but Martinez and his agent, Scott Boras, made sure to give the designated hitter plenty of leverage.
+That came in the form of multiple opt-outs, the first being this one following the 2019 season.

 Here are the reported terms left on Martinez’s contract: